iamaziz/TermFeed/README.md

 - rebuild the library from `urls.py`

-See `$ feed -h` for detailed usage.

 ### Features (what you can do?)

-- Colorful text.
+- List feeds from different sources (stored in your library) with colorful text.
 - Preview a short summary of a selected feed.
-- Jump to (open) the source page of a feed in default browser.
+- Jump to (optionally) the source page of a feed in default browser.
+- Store new (or delete) RSS URLs in (from) your library under a specific topic or under the default tag `General`.

 ### Examples